-On August 1, 2014, the Office Depot board of directors met in Boca Raton, Florida, at a regularly scheduled meeting with representatives of Office Depot's senior management, Peter J. Solomon Company, L.P. (referred to in this proxy statement/prospectus as PJSC) and Simpson Thacher & Bartlett LLP (referred to in this proxy statement/prospectus as Simpson Thacher), Office Depot's financial and legal advisors, to discuss, among other matters, a potential merger transaction with Staples.
+On August 1, 2014, the Office Depot board of directors met in Boca Raton, Florida, at a regularly scheduled meeting with representatives of Office Depot's senior management, Peter J. Solomon Company, L.P. (referred to in this proxy statement/prospectus as PJSC) and Simpson Thacher & Bartlett LLP (referred to in this proxy statement/prospectus as Simpson Thacher), Office Depot's financial and legal advisors, to discuss, among other matters, potential strategic alternatives available to Office Depot.
 In light of the then current regulatory environment, the relative stock prices of Staples and Office Depot, the perceived potential to enhance value for Office Depot stockholders and the transformational opportunity that a potential business combination with Staples could present, the Office Depot board of directors discussed, among other matters, the merits of exploring such a transaction.
-During this meeting, the representatives of PJSC reviewed and discussed with the Office Depot board of directors, among other matters, certain preliminary financial analyses regarding such a transaction, including, among other matters, Office Depot's historical stock price performance and operating results, certain valuation multiples based on Office Depot's then current stock price, certain valuation analyses of Office Depot, a comparison of certain financial data of Office Depot and Staples, and a review of hypothetical per share prices for Office Depot common stock on a standalone basis and Staples on a pro forma basis assuming a transaction.
-In addition, PJSC discussed a number of other considerations associated with the process of exploring potential strategic alternatives generally, including certain key milestones and the timing of such process.
+During this meeting, the representatives of PJSC reviewed and discussed with the Office Depot board of directors, among other matters, certain preliminary financial analyses regarding such a transaction and a number of other considerations associated with the process of exploring potential strategic alternatives generally, including certain key milestones and the timing of such process.
 Simpson Thacher reviewed with the Office Depot board of directors the regulatory implications of a potential business combination of Office Depot with Staples.
 Following discussion, the Office Depot board of directors authorized and instructed Office Depot's senior management to obtain the perspectives of another legal counsel regarding the regulatory implications of such a potential business combination transaction.
 The closing prices per share of Office Depot common stock and Staples common stock on August 1, 2014 were \$5.02 and \$11.44, respectively.

-On August 26, 2014, the Office Depot board of directors met telephonically with representatives of Office Depot's senior management.
+On August 26, 2014, the Office Depot board of directors met telephonically with representatives of Office Depot's senior management and PJSC.
 Office Depot's senior management provided an update regarding the review by another legal counsel of the regulatory implications of a potential business combination transaction of Office Depot and Staples.
-Following discussion and in light of, among other things, the ongoing integration of Office Depot's and OfficeMax's businesses and the current operating performance of the Office Depot business, the Office Depot board of directors asked Office Depot's senior management to continue to provide the directors with additional data and information to permit the Office Depot board of directors to review a potential transaction with Staples at a subsequent meeting.
+PJSC reviewed with the Office Depot board of directors certain financial analyses regarding such a transaction, which supplemented the analyses provided to the Office Depot board of directors on August 1, 2014.
+Following discussion and in light of, among other things, the ongoing integration of Office Depot's and OfficeMax's businesses and the current operating performance of the Office Depot business, the Office Depot board of directors asked Office Depot's senior management to continue to provide the directors with additional data and information to permit the Office Depot board of directors to review Office Depot's potential strategic alternatives, including a potential transaction with Staples, at a subsequent meeting.

 On September 9, 2014, the Staples board of directors met in Framingham, Massachusetts, at a regularly scheduled meeting.
-From time to time prior to September 2014, the Staples board of directors and management had considered the possibility of exploring a business combination with Office Depot.
-During the summer of 2014, Staples management evaluated the benefits and risks of such a business combination, including the significant synergies that might be achieved from a business combination and the increased indebtedness that would be necessary to finance such a transaction.
-At the September 9 meeting, after consideration of the benefits and risks presented by management, the Staples board of directors authorized Ronald L. Sargent, the chairman and chief executive officer of Staples, to contact Roland C. Smith, the chairman and chief executive officer Depot, to express interest in having a discussion to explore the possibility of a business combination of Staples and Office Depot.
+At the meeting, the Staples board of directors authorized Ronald L. Sargent, the chairman and chief executive officer of Staples, to contact Roland C. Smith, the chairman and chief executive officer of Office Depot, to express interest in having a discussion to explore the possibility of a business combination of Staples and Office Depot.